View Patricia Carmichael's Obituary on InYork.com and share memories

 Patricia enjoyed running marathons and spending time with her family.

-In addition to her loving husband, Patricia is survived by one daughter, holly Morehead of Gettysburg, PA, three grandchildren, Austin Morehead, Noah Morehead, and Hannah Morehead.
+In addition to her loving husband, Patricia is survived by one daughter, Holly Moreland of Gettysburg, PA, three grandchildren, Austin Moreland, Noah Moreland, and Hannah Moreland.
 She was preceded in death by one son Scott L. Carmichael, and one sister, Joyce Buckner.

 Funeral services will be private and at the convenience of the family.